Heading size order is critical to ensure everyone — not only those with disabilities — can easily understand the information you're trying to convey.

 Heading 1 should be used only once as the page or screen title.
 Other headings then serve as information subheadings and sub-subheadings under the heading 1 title.

-If you are managing content for an sc.edu site inside the OU Campus CMS, you will
+If you are managing content for an sc.edu site inside the Omni CMS, you will only

-only use headings 3 through 6.
-This is just one of the special considerations for
+use headings 3 through 6.
+This is just one of the special considerations for adding

 Headings should be concise and straightforward, communicating exactly what information someone will find if they engage with the content beneath that heading.
 Your goal should be to organize your content with headings that are written so clearly, someone could read only your headings and understand the gist of the entire page.